kaurn6538/Pandas-Challenge/README.md

 The data for this analysis comes from a dataset of student and school information.
 The dataset includes information on each student's math and reading scores, as well as information on each school's budget and location.
 The data set can be found in this repository under Resources.

 ## Getting Started
-To run the analysis, clone this repository and run the PyCitySchools_AnalysisCode-Final.ipynb notebook within the PyCitySchools folder.
+To run the analysis, clone this repository and run the PyCitySchools_Solution.ipynb notebook within the PyCitySchools folder.
 The notebook contains the necessary code to read in the data, perform the calculations, and create the summary DataFrame.

 ## Requirements
 The analysis requires the following libraries:

-1.pandas
+1. pandas
-2.numpy
+2. numpy

 ## Part 2 - School Summary and Analysis
 This repository contains the code to perform necessary calculations and create DataFrames that summaries key metrics about each school and their student's performance.

 ## Data Source
 The data for this analysis comes from a dataset of student and school information.
 The dataset includes information on each student's math and reading scores, as well as information on each school's budget and location.
-The data set can be found in this repository under PyCitySchools/Resources.
+The data set can be found in this repository under Resources.

 ## Getting Started
-To run the analysis, clone this repository and run the PyCitySchool_Analysis_AG.ipynb notebook.
+To run the analysis, clone this repository and run the PyCitySchool_Solution.ipynb notebook.
 The notebook contains the necessary code to read in the data, perform the calculations, and create the summary DataFrames.

 ## Requirements
 The analysis requires the following libraries:

-1.pandas
+1. pandas
-2.numpy
+2. numpy

 ## Results
 The analysis produces the following DataFrames: